 1. Facebook Marketplace

-Facebook Marketplace is perhaps the best place to find all sorts of products that people are looking to sell and sell your own stuff.
+Facebook Marketplace is perhaps the best place to find all sorts of products that people are looking to buy and sell their own stuff.
 You can find some great deals in multiple types of categories, and it’s easy to browse through tons of items- its like a virtual yard sale!

 While almost every listing is not available for pickup, you can sell your stuff and buy things through online stores and have it sent directly to your home. eBay classifieds are really a great way to make a profit.